-Professor Bhalla and Dr Banerjee of the Business School (formerly Cass) at City and Professor Joseph Lampel of the Alliance Manchester Business School at the University of Manchester have been researching employee ownership for several years.
+Professor Bhalla and Dr Banerjee of the Bayes Business School at City and Professor Joseph Lampel of the Alliance Manchester Business School at the University of Manchester have been researching employee ownership for several years.
 After writing a report for the John Lewis Partnership and the Employee Ownership Association on the differences between employee-owned businesses and regular companies, the research team would go on to work with the Government and the Ownership Effect Inquiry, the most ambitious employee ownership research project in the UK.

 All of the team’s evidence shows employee-owned businesses benefit employees, companies and communities, and that awareness of EOBs is growing.
 There are now almost 400 EOBs in the UK, 10 times more than there were a decade ago.